spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/04-eks.md

 * for values of N = 3, and M = 6 (values derived from AWS [document](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI) )
 * N * (M-1) + 2 = 3*(6-1)+2 =17 pods/instance

-Hence, while setting the desired size of the worker pool make the choice as per pod requirement.

 <InfoBox>
 Select the type and number of instances such that there is a minimum of 30 pods.
 </InfoBox>

+Hence, while setting the desired size of the worker pool make the choice as per pod requirement.
+In the example given above we need to launch minimum of 2 instances of t3.medium to satisfy the resource requirement of an EKS cluster.

 # Deleting an EKS Cluster
   The deletion of an EKS cluster results in the removal of all Virtual machines and associated storage disks created for the cluster.
 The following tasks need to be performed to delete an EKS cluster: